tuck1s/sparkySendEml/README.md

 ```

 ## Preparing input files for update
 The nature of eml files is fully-formed, RFC-compliant content.
-You can make files by simply saving a draft in your
+You can make files by creating a draft in your
 favourite email client such as OSX mail.app or Mozilla Thunderbird, and saving it as a file (or just dragging it to the desktop).

 Open the file in a text editor, check and remove any headers you don't want.
 The minimum you need are `From:`, `To:` and you should also have a `Subject:`